It’s not easy finding time to exercise these days.

-Since under desk treadmills are designed for walking, you don’t need quite as much length as you do on a running treadmill.
-But width is still just as important.
+Since under desk treadmills are designed for walking, you don’t need quite as much length as you do on a running treadmill, but width is still just as important.

-Most of these treadmills have lengths in the 40-50″ range, with closer to 50″ being preferred for comfortable walking (being able to walk naturally without having to shorten your stride).
+Most of these treadmills have lengths in the 40-50″ range, with closer to 50″ being preferred for comfortable walking (being able to walk naturally without having to worry about shortening your stride).

-The actual dimensions of the treadmill is important to consider because you have to know how much room you need in your office space.
+The actual dimensions of the treadmill is important to consider here too because you have to know how much room you need in your office space.

 Max Weight Capacity

 Also, the max weight capacity gives us a nice objective way of determine how robust and sturdy these treadmills are.

 I only weigh about 200 lb (“only”, ha!), but I look for at least a 300 lb weight limit on any equipment I purchase.

-You always, always, always want to check the warranty before making a purchase.
-This is your insurance plan in case something goes wrong.
+You always, always, always want to check the warranty before making a purchase – after all, this is your insurance plan in case something goes wrong.

 Cheaper products tend to be constructed out of materials of lower quality (hence their lower price), and their brands know this- so they expect their products to fail sooner than later.

-Quality treadmills come with lifetime frame warranties.
+Quality treadmills usually come with lifetime frame warranties.
 Motor warranties vary, but 3 years is pretty good.

 The 6 Best Under Desk Treadmills

-#2 The Unsit Under Desk Treadmill
+#1 The Unsit Under Desk Treadmill

-What sets the Unsit apart from every other under desk treadmill on this list is its extra wide walking surface.
+But what really sets the Unsit apart from every other under desk treadmill on this list is its extra wide walking surface.

-With a 30″ wide belt, the Unsit is a good 10″ wider than any other treadmill on this list.
-And I think the extra width is a great perk because it gives you plenty of wiggle room to sway side to side without falling off.
+And personally, I think the extra width is a great perk because it gives you plenty of wiggle room to sway side to side without falling off.

 The Unsit is also shorter than most under desk treadmills- its belt is only 40″ long, giving it more of a square shape than a rectangle.